sveltejs/learn.svelte.dev/content/tutorial/02-sveltekit/02-routing/05-loading-server-data/README.md

 ---
-title: Loading Data on the Server
+title: Loading data on the server
 ---

 We have seen how to load data for pages and layouts through `load` functions in `+page.js` and `+layout.js`.
 These functions run on both the server and the client.
 This has some advantages but also some drawbacks, for example you can't directly query your database, you have to use `fetch`.